josebarbamontoya/fordham_bioinformatics/class_05/README.md

 * ## Introduction to UNIX and UNIX-like operating systems and the terminal
 * ## Basic UNIX commands

-## Instructions to download the Basic UNIX commands tutorial and exercise to the home directory:
+## Instructions to download the basic UNIX commands tutorial and exercise to the home directory:
 1.- Open the termial

 2.- Type `cd ~`